gaqzi/sanitarium.se/_posts/2015-11-14-how-to-ping-a-lost-apple-watch.md

 Google-fu failed me, no obvious way to "ping my watch", like the functionality for [pinging the phone], when I misplace it.

-But there's a way to make some noise; testing out the alert volume in the companion app on the phone.
+But there's a way to make some noise: testing out the alert volume in the companion app on the phone.

 ## Steps